gearz-lab/hypersonic/readme.md

  - [SalesForce1](https://developer.salesforce.com/platform/overview)
  - [Visual Studio LightSwitch](https://msdn.microsoft.com/en-us/library/lightswitch.aspx)

+We truly respect these platforms.
 However, an interesting thing about technology is that, once a more modern and powerful underlying technology arrives, it creates room for improvement.
 Some times, corporates are not dynamic enough to reshape on time.
 That enables new ideas and projects to rise.
-Besides, Gearz is free and based on free-to-use only components.
+Besides, Gearz is free, even for commercial use, and it's based solely on free-to-use components.

 Node.js is [showing and unprecedented growth](http://apmblog.dynatrace.com/2015/04/09/node-js-is-hitting-the-big-time-in-enterprise-markets/)
-, and it's perfect for dynamic applications.
-We all love the security of static-typed languages, but experience is showing that, for dynamic applications, with need for dynamic schemas, maybe a dynamic language like JavaScript is a better fit.
+.
+We all love the security of static-typed languages, but experience is showing that, for dynamic applications, with the need for dynamic schemas, maybe a dynamic language like JavaScript is a better fit.